Skip to contents

 newdata = data_test)

-We can also view the test data in the forecast plot to see that the predictions do not capture the temporal variation in the test set
+We can view the test data in the forecast plot to see that the predictions do not capture the temporal variation in the test set

 plot(model1b, type = 'forecast', newdata = data_test)